manuelbl/JavaDoesUSB/README.md

 The test devices implement the required control requests.
 So the driver is installed automatically.

 The implementation runs on both Windows for Intel/AMD and ARM processors.
-Few OpenJDK distributions support Windows on ARM, and they do not support all recent versions of Java.
-[Eclipse Temurin](https://adoptium.net/temurin/releases/?os=windows&arch=aarch64&version=23) has released a version for Java 23.